swarupsrini/mapfo/README.md

 ## Development

 Developed in a cross-functional team of 4.
-Utilized the Flutter framework to build our front-end and the Twilio SMS API that networks between clients and our server.
+Utilizes the Flutter framework to create the front-end and the Twilio SMS API that networks between clients and the server.

 ## Demo